sowmitra-das-sumit/sowmitra-das-sumit.github.io/index.md

 ***

 # About
-I am Jishnu Mahmud (he/him), a junior lecturer at BRAC University and a research assistant under Professor Shaikh Anowarul [Fattah](https://eee.buet.ac.bd/people/faculty/dsaf), PhD, at Bangladesh University of Engineering and Technology (BUET).
+I am Jishnu Mahmud, a junior lecturer at BRAC University and a research assistant under Professor Shaikh Anowarul [Fattah](https://eee.buet.ac.bd/people/faculty/dsaf), PhD, at Bangladesh University of Engineering and Technology (BUET).
 I completed my Electrical and Electronic Engineering (EEE) undergraduate studies at the Bangladesh University of Engineering and Technology (BUET), majoring in Communication and Signal Processing.

 I am seeking PhD opportunities in quantum information and computation for the Fall 2025 session.